Polygraph Exam FAQS

-Under Federal polygraph policies and procedures, polygraph examination results are submitted to the polygraph QC team within the polygraph program for a final review and determination for the exam result.
+Under federal polygraph policies and procedures, polygraph examination results are submitted to the polygraph Quality Control Team within the polygraph program for a final review and determination for the exam result.

 If QC concurs with the examiner’s preliminary analysis of your polygraph examination, the results become final and will be forwarded to CBP’s Personnel Security Division for inclusion in your background investigation file.